Master of Community Planning/Master’s International Program (MCP/MI)

-The Peace Corps is a voluntary organization of the United States government founded by President John F. Kennedy in 1961.
-Since then, more than 210,000 Americans have served as Peace Corps Volunteers, including two professors in the School of Planning.
+The Peace Corps is a volunteer organization of the United States government, founded by President John F. Kennedy in 1961.
+Since then, more than 210,000 Americans have served as Peace Corps Volunteers, including two professors in the School of Planning and over 40 School of Planning graduates.
+Peace Corps sends volunteers abroad for two years of community-based service.
 For many, it has served as the introduction to a rewarding international development career.
-The mission of the Peace Corps is “To help people of interested countries in meting their need for trained men and women; To help promote a better understanding of Americans on the part of peoples served; To help promote a better understanding of other peoples on the part of American.”
+The mission of the Peace Corps is: to help the people of interested countries in meeting their need for trained men and women; to help promote a better understanding of Americans on the part of the peoples served; and to help promote a better understanding of other peoples on the part of Americans.

 Upon completing the MCP/MI Program, students will possess an invaluable combination of overseas and domestic work experience, and they will have the credentials to pursue a career as professional urban planners.

-Students in the MCP/MI Program will complete a specialization in International Development Planning, including urban issues and the field methods courses before their departure.
+Students in the MCP/MI Program will complete coursework in international development planning, including urban issues and the field methods course before their departure.
 Upon their return, students will complete their remaining coursework.
 Students may receive up to six credits for their Peace Corps experience if they pay tuition and make arrangements with the Peace Corps Coordinator.
-MI students enroll in the Peace Corps Seminar each semester they are on campus, of which two of these credits count toward the total number of credits required of the MCP degree.)
+MI students enroll in the Peace Corps Practicum each semester they are on campus, of which 1 of these credits count toward the total number of credits required of the MCP degree.
 While overseas, students maintain enrollment in an International Guided Study course.

-7078: Peace Corps – Int’l Guided Study (for enrollment while overseas)
+- PLAN 7078: Peace Corps – International Guided Study (for enrollment while overseas)

 While all normal admissions requirements for the MCP degree at the University of Cincinnati must be satisfied for acceptance into the MCP/MI course of study, additional requirements must also be met.
-That is, to participate in the MCP/MI Fellows Program, all applicants must be American citizens and satisfy admission criteria for both the School of Planning and the Peace Corps.
-Students who do not receive a Peace Corps service assignment are eligible to continue their MCP degree like any other graduate student.
+That is, to participate in the MCP/MI Program, all applicants must be American citizens and satisfy admission criteria for both the School of Planning and Peace Corps.
+Please note that Peace Corps and School of Planning admissions decisions are made independent of each other.

-Interested individuals should contact the School of Planning’s MCP/MI Coordinator to discuss admission to the University and a Peace Corps Recruiter to initiate the Peace Corps application process.
+Interested individuals should contact Dr. Looye, the School of Planning’s Peace Corps Coordinator to discuss admission to the university and a Peace Corps Recruiter to initiate the Peace Corps application process.
 Applicants must be prepared to tell the recruiter the following: